 Either view is correct, in a way.

-When someone has mood disorders, such as depression, there is high likelihood of them developing chronic pain.
+When someone has mood disorders, such as depression, there is a high likelihood of them developing chronic pain.
 A person with unexplained pain, on the other hand, is at a greater risk of being diagnosed with depression down the line.

 For instance, researchers have found that having either fibromyalgia or depression could increase the risk of developing the other.